 Each employee earns sick leave at the rate of one and one-fourth days per month.
-Upon retirement, payment is made for thirty-three percent of the total sick leave accumulation, up to a maximum accumulation of seventy days for all employees.
+Upon retirement, payment is made for thirty-three percent of the total sick leave accumulation, up to a maximum accumulation allowed by labor contracts.
 An employee receiving such payment must meet the retirement provisions set by STRS and SERS.